t2y/pytest-curl-report/README.rst

 then you can run the command immediately.
 It might be useful to tell the developers how to reproduce an issue when the test was failed.

-The cURL report would be generated automatically, so you don't have to configure some settings or use particular snippet.
+The cURL report would be generated from *Request* object in test code, so you don't have to configure some settings or use particular snippet.

 Usage